fatimahkj/EBF/README.md

 `    ./scripts/RunEBF.py -a 32 -p property-file/reach benchmarks/pthread/bigshot_p.c
 `

-A demonistration vedio of how to use the tool:
+A demonstration video of how to use the tool:

 [EBF Demonistration](https://video.manchester.ac.uk/faculties/eb93b3a8b5a268cd92d4a041fcd72231/9c174f87-532a-487a-b4a1-a2f166fef270/)

-Ps.
-The tool is still under development and it works perfectly on Ubuntu 18.4 running on macOS machine.
-Please, raise an issue if you have difficulty running the tool.